lgbt-foundation/whitepaper/whitepaper.md

 ### Advisors

 5% of the overall Tokens are reserved for current and future Advisors of the LGBT Foundation.
-The tokens will be in lock-up and are bound to milestones..
+The tokens will be in lock-up and are bound to milestones.

 ### Team

 The Team Tokens are used in two capacities.
-They are a reward for the hard work of many people that made this paper happen, but they are also meant as an incentive for future employees of the Foundation.
+They are a compensation for the hard work of many people that made this initiative a reality, but they are also meant as an incentive for future contributors of the LGBT Foundation.
 All Team Tokens will be locked for at least 12 months and are vested over time while being bound to milestones and goals.

 ### Token Economics

 It is the declared goal of the Foundation to find a viable model to grant funds regularly to the LGBT Impact program.
-For this, the token economics need to reflect a way to move funds to the Foundation.
+For this, the token economics will reflect a way to move funds to the LGBT Foundation.
 This can be done in several ways, an inflation model, a fee structure or similar.
 The exact details, as well as additional information about the usage of phe token, will be released in a separate yellow Paper, once we incorporated all the comments and feedback from both communityies - crypto and LGBT.

 > **REQUEST FOR COMMENTS: We understand the importance of the token economics for the crypto community.
 One of the challenges of this proposal is to strike a healthy balance between the needs of the crypto community and the LGBT community.**